May Birthstone: Emerald – The Gem Of Rebirth And Love

 • Love: Known as the “stone of successful love,” emeralds are believed to open the heart and bring love and loyalty.

-• Fertility: Historically, emeralds have been linked to fertility and were thought to aid in childbirth.
+• Fertility: Historically, emeralds have been linked to fertility and thought to aid childbirth.

 Historical Significance: Emeralds have been treasured since ancient times.
 The earliest emerald mines were in Egypt, and Cleopatra was known for her passion for emeralds, often wearing them and giving them as gifts.
 The Incas and Aztecs of South America also valued emeralds highly, considering them sacred stones.
 During the Middle Ages, emeralds were believed to have protective qualities, warding off evil spirits and revealing the truth.